Saga Airport with Kids: A Family Arrival Guide for Kyushu’s Smallest International Hub (2026)

 Train tracks curve along a rocky coastline beside the ocean.
 (Photo by Bobby Youstra on Unsplash)

-JR Kyushu’s “D&S Trains” (Design & Story sightseeing trains) are a quietly amazing family travel resource — themed train rides with retro wooden interiors, panoramic windows, kid-engaging design touches, and the practical benefit of skipping a rental car day.
-With 12+ named D&S trains crisscrossing Kyushu, families can build entire trip days around one or … Read more
+JR Kyushu’s “D&S Trains” (Design & Story sightseeing trains) are a quietly amazing family travel resource.
+Think themed rides with retro wooden interiors, panoramic windows, and kid-engaging design touches — plus the practical win of skipping a rental car day.
+With 12+ named D&S trains crisscrossing Kyushu, families can build entire trip days around one … Read more

 Driving Kyushu with Kids: A Family Road Trip Planner (2026)